Introduction to Multi-Armed Bandits: Repeated hidden exploration

 \section{Repeated hidden exploration}

 Let us develop the hidden exploration technique into an algorithm for incentivized exploration.
-Start with an arbitrary bandit algorithm \ALG, and consider a repeated version of \HiddenExploration, where the exploration branch calls \ALG, and the exploitation branch conditions on all previous exploration rounds.
-Prefix this a pre-determined number of rounds of ``initial exploration", where arm $1$ is chosen.
-The resulting algorithm, called \RepeatedHiddenExploration, is as follows:
+We take an arbitrary bandit algorithm \ALG, and consider a repeated version of \HiddenExploration (called \RepeatedHE), where the exploration branch executes one call to \ALG.
+We interpret calls to \ALG as exploration.
+To get started, we include $N_0$ rounds of ``initial exploration", where arm $1$ is chosen.
+The exploitation branch conditions on the history of all previous exploration rounds:

 \LinesNotNumbered \SetAlgoLined